-The fact is sport will never be truly fair, and we should accept diversity just as we accept white people are better at swimming than black people and black people are better at sprinting than white people.
+The fact is sports will never be truly fair, and we should accept diversity just as we accept white people are better at swimming than black people and black people are better at sprinting than white people.

 Sport will only ever be free of the stigma of discrimination when everyone is included - and I would like to see the introduction of open events where everyone (male, female, trans and the disabled) can participate.
-Advantages can be compensated against by changing participants starting positions or starting times, considering past performances.
+Advantages can be compensated by changing participants starting positions or starting times, considering past performances.
 Open events would be exciting and bring a new dimension to sports.

 Earlier in this exhausting piece, I mentioned I am in Suzanne Moore's substack, and to her credit, she has always said we must keep talking.